mintyry/DEXPERIENCE/README.md

 ![Search results rendered](./assets/images/renderedpokemon.png)

-Oftentimes, you will hear about how it is "National Donut Day," "National Child Day," "National Book Day"; well, in the user's Dexperience, every Pokémon gets a day!
-Every day features a new specific Pokémon in the "Pokémon of the Day" feature, which is accessed with a simple click of a button.
+Oftentimes, you will hear about how it is "National Donut Day," "National Child Day," "National Book Day"; well, in the user's DEXPERIENCE, every Pokémon gets a day!
+Every day features a new specific Pokémon in "Pokémon of the Day," which is accessed by a simple click of a button.

 ![Pokémon of the day](./assets/images/pod.png)